heleny/YammerGIF/README.md

 todo:
 - offline support, sqlite or core data
-- infinite scrolling, right now it only fetches the first 25 GIFs
+- infinite scrolling, right now it only fetches the first 100 GIFs (not feasible - Giphy API doesn't seem to support fetching the next page)
 - swift version